ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3 Financial Planning and Reporting Policies.md

  b.
 Procedures:

-⋅⋅⋅i.
+   i.
 The Executive Director will work together with the staff,
             and ESIP leadership to ensure that the annual budget is an accurate reflection of programmatic and infrastructure goals for the coming year.